 What this means practically: you don't have to do any post-processing on the SRT file.
 Open it in your video editor, attach it to your video, and it lines up perfectly.
 There's no “close enough” going on.
 It's the same timing data the voice was generated from.

 For anyone doing regular video content, that's a meaningful time saving.
-And for anyone doing it at scale — courses, YouTube channels, training content, social media clips — the compound effect is significant.
-I think it's one of the more underappreciated things about the free SRT generator workflow.
+And for anyone doing it at scale, courses, YouTube channels, training content, social media clips, the compound effect is significant.
+It's one of the more underappreciated things about the free SRT generator workflow.

 Turns out a lot of different people need auto-synced audio and captions.
 Here's the breakdown.